Michael R. Cogliandro

 NES Controller Project

-One of many controllers made for empathy driven design challenge
+One of many controllers built for the empathy-driven design challenge

 Kinetic Logic

-Whether rapid prototyping paper structures to see how much weight it can hold, building marble powered computers with Turing Tumble so they can see the logic, or teaching computer science with CSUnplugged - no computer required, for a neurodivergent student this hands on approach gets them physically engaged and able to see their logic in action.
+Whether rapid-prototyping paper structures to see how much weight they can hold, building marble-powered computers with Turing Tumble so students can see the logic, or teaching computer science with CS Unplugged — no computer required — this hands-on approach gets learners physically engaged and able to see their logic in action.
 These lessons are about process over product.
-I tell them their first five failures are just data points on the path to success.
+I tell students their first five failures are just data points on the path to success.

 Rapid prototyping with just paper and tape